This post was updated in September 2019.

 19 awesome and easy short hikes in New Zealand

-I love hiking and during my 6 week New Zealand road trip I did many hikes on both the North and South Island of New Zealand.
-The 19 hikes described in this post are all short and easy hikes (between 20 minutes and 3 hours), except the Tongariro Crossing, which takes a full day and is a moderate hike.
+I love hiking and during my 6 week New Zealand road trip I did many short hikes in New Zealand, both on the North and South Island.
+The hikes in this post are all short and easy hikes (between 20 minutes and 3 hours), except the Tongariro Crossing, which takes a full day and is a moderate hike.

-Of the 19 hikes in this post, 14 hikes can be found on the South Island and 5 are located the North Island.
-Check the map to see where to find these hikes.
+Of the 19 hikes in this post, there are 14 hikes on the South Island and 5 hikes on the North Island.
+Check the map to see where to find these short NZ hikes.

 - Peel Forest